Have you re-enrolled for Medicaid? Learn more about changes that could affect your coverage.

 (888) 909-2415 Terre Haute, IN

-Overcoming Alcohol Withdrawal Symptoms
+Alcohol Addiction and Withdrawal Symptoms

 Did you know that in the United States, alcohol is the most commonly used addictive substance?
 More than 17 million adults, or one out of every twelve, are dependent on alcohol.
 Although alcohol is legal and easy to acquire, it is a drug.
 As a central nervous system depressant, alcohol slows down the chemical signals between brain cells.
 This slowing of neural activity also reduces the speed and efficiency of vital bodily functions.